syncfusion-content/maui-docs/MAUI/TabView/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with .NET MAUI Tab View (SfTabView)
+# Getting Started with .NET MAUI Tab View

-This section explains the steps required to configure the [.NET MAUI Tab View](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html?tabs=tabid-1) control and customize its elements.
+This section guides you through setting up and configuring a [Tab View](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html?tabs=tabid-1) in your .NET MAUI application.
+Follow the steps below to add a basic Tab View to your project.

+## Prerequisites

+Before proceeding, ensure the following are set up:

+1. Install [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) or later is installed.
+2. Set up a .NET MAUI environment with Visual Studio 2022 (v17.3 or later) or VS Code.
+For VS Code users, ensure that the .NET MAUI workload is installed and configured as described [here.](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=visual-studio-code).

 To get start quickly with our .NET MAUI Tab View, you can check the below video.

 {% youtube "https://www.youtube.com/watch?v=DYJmZ3eKfsc&ab_channel=Syncfusion%2CInc" %}

-## Adding a .NET MAUI Tab View reference
+## Step 1: Create a New MAUI Project

-Syncfusion .NET MAUI controls are available in [Nuget.org](https://www.nuget.org/).
-To add [.NET MAUI Tab View](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html?tabs=tabid-1) to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.TabView](https://www.nuget.org/packages/Syncfusion.Maui.TabView/) and then install it.

-## Handler registration
+1. Launch Visual Studio or VS Code.
+2. Navigate to **File > New > Project,** then select the .NET MAUI App template.
+3. Name the project and choose a location, then click Create.

+## Step 2: Install the Syncfusion MAUI TabView NuGet Package

+1. In **Solution Explorer,** right-click the project and choose **Manage NuGet Packages.**
+2. Search for [Syncfusion.Maui.TabView](https://www.nuget.org/packages/Syncfusion.Maui.TabView/) and install the latest version.
+3. Ensure the necessary dependencies are installed correctly, and the project is restored.

+## Step 3: Register the handler

-The [Syncfusion.Maui.Core](https://www.nuget.org/packages/Syncfusion.Maui.Core/) NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
+Syncfusion.Maui.Core NuGet is a dependent package for all Syncfusion controls of .NET MAUI.
 In the MauiProgram.cs file, register the handler for Syncfusion core.

 {% highlight C# hl_lines="6 17" %}
 using Microsoft.Maui;